HamBoneGS/twa16_v2/README.md

-A project for deploying a Virtual Machine via Terraform, then handing off an inventoroy to Ansible to configure an Apache web server.
+A project for deploying a Virtual Machine via Terraform, then handing off an inventory to Ansible to configure an Apache web server.
 Hosted on Digital Ocean.

 usage: